 Ellis's interest in the world of acting was sparked when a drama teacher from Brown University cast her in a stage play while attending local Mississippi school Tougaloo College; she transferred to the Ivy League institution shortly after to study acting further.
 Ellis was later admitted into the prestigious Graduate Acting Program in New York University's Tisch School of the Arts (fellow alumni of the program include Mahershala Ali, Danai Gurira, and Debra Messing).

-Upon graduating from Tisch with her MFA, Ellis received the opportunity of a lifetime: A lead role across famed actor Patrick Stewart in a Broadway revival of William Shakespeare's (opens in new tab)The Tempest (opens in new tab).
+Upon graduating from Tisch with her MFA, Ellis received the opportunity of a lifetime: A lead role across famed actor Patrick Stewart in a Broadway revival of William Shakespeare's The Tempest.
 Her theater debut was a success, earning the praise of critics for her portrayal of Ariel in the production.
 Since then, Ellis has starred two other plays, Drowning Crow (2004) and Joe Turner's Come and Gone (2009).

 You've definitely seen her on TV and in theaters before.